khaosans/articles/data_engineer_enterprise.md

     style E fill:#fce4ec
 ```

-*This flowchart shows how Data Engineers enable the flow from raw data to insight-driven applications.*
+*This workflow diagram narrates the journey of data from raw source systems through ingestion, processing, warehousing, and finally to analytics and AI applications.
+It underscores the critical role of Data Engineers in enabling reliable, insight-driven pipelines.*

 ---